In this article we will take a look at the steps which you can follow to quickly identify the user who deleted the user database in SQL Server.

 3. This will open up Scheme Changes History report which will have the details about who deleted the SQL Server Database along with the timestamp when the database was deleted.
 Refer the below snippet for more information.

-Identify who deleted the user database using TSQL script
+Steps to Identify who deleted the user database using Using Default Trace Files

 The SQL Server Default Trace file gives very useful information to a DBA to understand what is happening on the SQL Server Instance.
 For more information, see Importance of trace files in SQL Server.